-Here in 2012, media is in a brilliant state of flux.
+Today, media is in a brilliant state of flux.
 There is frankly so much of it—so many forms, so many platforms, so much consumption.
-Notions of fluid texts, hypertexts, and quasi-intertextuality preside can sometime overwhelm the content itself.
+Notions of fluid texts, hypertexts, and quasi-intertextuality preside can sometimes overwhelm the content itself.
 (McLuhan might nod his head and insist that the “media is the message.”)

 And with this fluidity comes a kind of passing of the guard in terms of pop culture forms.
 Videogames have surpassed classic media forms like music, DVDs, and now movies increasing our interaction with narrative texts, and gamifiying media consumption.